afninfa/Packet-Loss-Recovery/README.md

 ![architecture](architecture.jpg)

-The server has **one receiver thread** which does the following
+The server has **one receiver thread** which receives ACKs from the clients.
+It writes the sequence numbers to thread-safe sets.
+There are dedicated **per-client sender threads** which send the data not yet ACKed, and sleep before re-attempting.
-- spawns a new sender thread (see below) and a thread-safe `Set<Integer>` for each new connecting client
-- when an existing client sends an ACK for a particular sequence number, add the number to the thread-safe `Set<Integer>` for this client

-Each **sender thread** does the following
-- send all the chunks which the client has not yet ACKed
-- sleep for 5 seconds and repeat

 Note that because we use **virtual threads,** the sleeping thread won't schedule busy waiting instructions like it would in an OS thread.